SkyNotion/cproxy/README.md

 ## ISSUES

 * [x] The `getaddrinfo` POSIX function used to resolve hostnames is a blocking function, It may block when try to resolve a hostname.
-Usually it doesn't but it's a problem.
+Usually it doesn't (resolves very fast in good network conditions) but it's a problem.
 > Fixed with custom nonblocking dns resolver implementation

 ## TASKS